How to use Proxies in Premiere Pro: An Illustrated Guide

 You can find the option to transcode your files under ‘Ingest Settings’.

-When you transcode your original files using an intermediate codec, you transform (transcode) your footage into an edit-friendly high-quality codec.
-You can use the transcoded files through the whole process – from editing to grading and export.
+When you transcode your original files using an intermediate codec, you transform (transcode) your footage into an edit-friendly, high-quality codec.
+You can use the transcoded files throughout the process, from editing to grading and export.

-It is never a good idea to color grade proxy files because of the low quality.
-But you can easily color grade transcoded files because they are high-quality.
+Color-grading proxy files is never a good idea because they are low-quality.
+However, you can easily color-grade transcoded files because they are high-quality.

-On the other hand, you can quickly toggle back to the original files with the click of a button when working with proxies.
-And since you’re mostly working with a single frame at a time when you color grade, it is possible if your computer can handle high-resolution footage and the color grading plugins.
+On the other hand, when working with proxies, you can quickly toggle back to the original files with the click of a button.
+Since you’re mostly working with a single frame at a time when you color grade, it is possible if your computer can handle high-resolution footage and the color grading plugins.

-In the end, it comes down to which workflow you prefer and what your computer can handle.
+Ultimately, it comes down to your preferred workflow and what your computer can handle.

 I hope you’ve found this guide helpful.
-If you’ve got any questions or suggestions, please let me know in comment sections below.
+If you have any questions or suggestions, please let me know in the comments below.